Warsop Vale: Colliery growth, decline and closure

 In 1935 Warsop Main Colliery was one of the most proficient mines in the country, employing some 2,500 men and boys and producing a weekly output of some 21,000 tons of saleable coal.
 In 1953 a detailed proposal was drawn up to modernise the mine both at surface and underground including tower mounted electrically powered winding systems at an overall cost of some then £3 million.
 This work, which was completed by 1960, was followed by other major projects during the following years to maintain the collieries' efficiency.
 Four other seams were exploited during the life of the mine, the High Hazel, the Main Bright, the Clowne and the Deep Soft, but these did not displace the Top Hard Seam for quality and quantity of output.

 in 1980-1981 the pit's highest ever tonnage was 922,797 tonnes while employing 1,386 men, the one million tons milestone never being achieved.
-In 1985, following a cost cutting exercise, which resulted in the loss of 200 jobs, the then manager announced that the pits future was secure.
+In 1985, following a cost cutting exercise, which resulted in the loss of 200 jobs, the then manager announced that the pit's future was secure.
 However, by 1989 it was reported that the colliery was losing £200,000 a week and had to close.
-The last shifts were worked around the 25th August, with mine salvage afterwards.
+The last shifts were worked around 25 August, with mine salvage afterwards.
 The first headgear was brought down by explosion on 23 October 1991 and the second demolished on 28 November 1991, marking the end of the mining era.
 Following the closure of the colliery, the local area declined with high unemployment, few facilities and boarded up houses where once there was a waiting list of people.
+A Warsop Vale Residents' Action Group was formed in 1994.

 Village regeneration

 The village was substantially redeveloped as part of regeneration plans during 2000–2003, becoming the first substantial development since the original village was constructed at the start of the 20th century.
 The terraced houses along the eastern side of the U-shaped layout originally aligned along Hewett Street and King Street were torn down.
 The scheme encroached onto some of the original open central village recreational area, although the former central cricket pitch was retained by creating a smaller central green.
 New housing was also built along the northern side of the village along East Street, where previously the area had been in use by the colliery works.

 There are however, tentative signs towards a revival of the village's fortunes, with reports of house purchases being made by families which are not local or related to previous miners.
-The derelict site of the former Warsop Vale School site south of Carter Lane, has plans in place to build ten three-bedroom properties in 2021.
+The derelict site of the former Warsop Vale School site south of Carter Lane, was used to build ten three-bedroom properties in 2021.
 The former primary school, became vacant in 2009 and was demolished in 2014.
 This new development is called Rugby Park View and complements the existing detached houses to the east and the former village hall to the west.
 The plots consist of four detached and six semi-detached houses.